notzune/notebook/Modular Arithmetic.md

 $$
 a − b = kn
 $$
-congruent modulo $n$ is a [[Congruence Relation|congruence relation]], meaning that it is an [[Equivalence Relation|equivalence relation]] that is compatible with the operations of addition, subtraction, and multiplication.
+congruent modulo $n$ is a [[Congruence Relation|congruence relation]], meaning that it is an [[Equivalence relation|equivalence relation]] that is compatible with the operations of addition, subtraction, and multiplication.

 it is denoted as:
 $$